-Southern resident killer whales’ inbreeding may devastate the population
+Southern-resident killer whales’ inbreeding may devastate the population

 That trend, combined with the decline in the whales’ primary food source — chinook salmon — causes him grave concern.

 “I don’t want to make it sound hopeless,” Balcomb said.
-“But the bad news is that with current trends in southern resident demographics and prey resources, the situation may be unsolvable and lead to extinction.”
+“But the bad news is that with current trends in southern-resident demographics and prey resources, the situation may be unsolvable and lead to extinction.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.